DanGeospatial/UrbanCarDetector/README.md

 __________________________________________________________

 DETReg produced the highest average precision score and required the largest number of epochs whereas FasterRCNN provided a balance between accuracy and processing time.
-After resnet50 adding more layers did not improve model.
+After resnet50 adding more layers did not improve the model.
+The object and model datasets may be available to download at a future date.